vuejs/docs/src/guide/typescript/composition-api.md

 ## Typing Template Refs {#typing-template-refs}

-Template refs should be created with an explicit generic type argument and an initial value of `null`:
+Template refs should be created with an explicit type argument and an initial value of `null`:

 ```vue
 <script setup lang="ts">